ryanmasondavies/Bindings/README.md

     // Add it to the VC's bindings
     [[personVC bindings] addBinding:binding];

-When the trigger receives a UITextFieldTextDidChangeNotification, it will update person's name using the new text.
+When the trigger receives a `UITextFieldTextDidChangeNotification`, it will update person's name using the new text.

 Installation
 ============

-To install Bindings in your project, add it to your Podfile: `pod 'Bindings', '~> 0.1.0'`.
+To install Bindings in your project, add it to your Podfile: `pod 'Bindings', '~> 0.0.1'`.

 License
 =======